Linus-Mussmaecher/rucola/README.md

 ## Installation

-Rucola has no requirements, but a [Nerd font](https://www.nerdfonts.com) may be required on your machine to display some of the icons properly.
+Rucola has no requirements.
+Compiling from repository will require `rust` and `cargo`, or at the very least `rustc`.

 #### Installation Scripts & Tarballs
 For installation instructions via shell script, `.msi`, homebrew or tarball, see the [latest release](https://github.com/Linus-Mussmaecher/rucola/releases).